Skip to main content

 Alternative training pathways

-Theoretical vocational subjects can be taught by teachers who have completed at least a first-cycle programme and a teacher training programme.
+Theoretical vocational subjects in technical secondary schools, stage II sectoral vocational schools and post-secondary schools can be taught by teachers who completed at least a first-cycle programme and a teacher training programme.
 The qualification requirements for this group of teachers reflect the specificity of their initial education.
-Many theoretical vocational subject teachers were initially trained for ‘non-teaching’ professions where a second- or long-cycle degree (Master’s degree) is not required.
+Many of them were initially trained for ‘non-teaching’ professions where a second- or long-cycle degree (Master’s degree) is not required.
 As experts in their areas, they are often employed as theoretical vocational subject (or practical vocational training) teachers and complete a teacher training programme during their professional career.

 A Regional Language can be taught by teachers who hold at least a first-cycle degree in a given regional language and have completed a teacher training programme.

-Teachers of Religion can also be those who meet the qualification requirements set in the agreements between the minister responsible for school education and the Polish Bishops’ Conference or the authorities of other churches and religious associations.
+Religion can be taught by persons who meet the qualification requirements set in the agreements between the minister responsible for school education and the Polish Bishops’ Conference or the authorities of other churches and religious associations.

-Qualification courses mentioned above are a shorter education cycle provided by in-service teacher training institutions, outside the higher education system.
-In accordance with the legislation, such institutions may offer only teacher training courses and special education courses for practical vocational training teachers, and courses preparing for the teaching of Family Education (Regulation of the Minister of National Education of 28 May 2019 on in-service teacher training institutions / Rozporządzenie Ministra Edukacji Narodowej z dnia 28 maja 2019 r. w sprawie placówek doskonalenia nauczycieli).
-Similar arrangements are in place for teachers working in schools supervised by other ministers.
+Teacher training qualification courses mentioned above are a shorter education cycle provided by accredited in-service teacher training institutions.
+Such institutions can provide only teacher training qualification courses and qualification courses in special education for practical vocational training teachers (Regulation of the Minister of National Education of 28 May 2019 on in-service teacher training institutions, as subsequently amended / Rozporządzenie Ministra Edukacji Narodowej z dnia 28 maja 2019 r. w sprawie placówek doskonalenia nauczycieliz późn. zm).
+Similar arrangements are in place for teachers in schools supervised by ministers other than the minister responsible for school education (for example, the minister responsible for culture and national heritage).